 Whoever is slow to anger has great understanding, but he who has a hasty temper exalts folly.
 (Proverbs 14:29)

-You do not need someone to interpret these passages for you; the Bible interprets itself because it is the living Word of God (Hebrews 4:12).
-Of course, there is nothing wrong in seeking help from a biblical person who knows the Bible, such as a pastor, in understanding a particular passage.
+You do not need someone to interpret these passages for you; they are clear enough for anyone to understand.
+The Bible interprets itself because it is the living Word of God (Hebrews 4:12).
+Of course, there is nothing wrong in seeking help from a biblical person who knows the Bible, such as a pastor, in understanding a particularly difficult passage.
 What is wrong is saying that it is impossible to interpret the Bible properly at all without the guidance of a specific person or organisation.
 Such a stance contradicts John 20:30–31, in which John said that he wrote his Gospel: “so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.”
 In addition, unlike any other resource, we know for a fact that the Holy Spirit works through the Word of God to create faith in people’s hearts (1 Thessalonians 1:4–5).
 Do not be intimidated by anyone who tells you otherwise.

 Where to Start?

 The next question you may ask, then, may be: where do we start?
 The Bible may seem intimidating to the seeker or new believer; after all, it contains 66 books which are divided up into an Old and New Testament.
 Yet it really is not as complicated as you may think.
 For a start, according to Jesus Christ, the Scriptures are all about him: